-152. First, the FTC's analysis focuses on reimbursements to pharmacies rather than on what plan sponsors and members pay for prescriptions.
-The combined amount paid by plan sponsors and members is the relevant metric for measuring drug costs as it reflects the overall cost of prescriptions for plan sponsors and their members;222 reimbursements to pharmacies do not necessarily capture all expenditures by plan sponsors and their members.
-Moreover, reimbursement rates to affiliated pharmacies involve transfer prices that may not necessarily
+The FTC staff's analysis focuses on reimbursements to pharmacies rather than on what plan sponsors and members pay for prescriptions.
+The combined amount paid by plan sponsors and members ("total payments") is the relevant metric for measuring drug expenditures as it reflects the overall cost of prescriptions for plan sponsors and their members; reimbursements to pharmacies do not necessarily capture all expenditures by plan sponsors and their members.
+Moreover, reimbursement rates to PBM-affiliated pharmacies involve transfer prices that are not based on market transactions between independent parties and that can potentially raise issues of interpretation; payments by plan sponsors and members, in contrast, are based on market transactions between independent parties and reflect actual expenditures.
+We note that total payments by plan sponsors and members are gross payments before rebates, as we are not able to allocate formulary rebates by affiliated versus non-affiliated pharmacies for all PBMs.
+However, when we do a version of the analysis for the PBM for which we can allocate rebates, the results are similar to Table 11, with the specialty generic drugs analyzed by the FTC staff representing a small fraction of spending by plan sponsors and payors.